Milliman-PRM/publications/Condition_Recommender/Recommender_white_paper_draft.md

 ![Diabetes Member Predictions](Member_1_predictions.png "Diabetes Member Predictions")\

 The table below breaks down the relative contribution for the top recommended condition, thyroid disorders.
-A recommendation's rating can be decomposed into linear contributions from each of the input features, based on the feature's confidence value and latent factors.
+A recommendation's rating can be decomposed into contributions from each of the input features, based on the feature's confidence value and latent factors.

 ![Diabetes Member Explanations](Member_1_explanations.png "Diabetes Member Explanations")\